Salt Water Salt Water — Do Salt Water Pools Use Chlorine? The Complete Truth

 4. Monthly: Test calcium hardness and inspect generator cell

-Clean the generator cell every 3 months or when calcium buildup becomes visible.
-Use a mild muriatic acid solution (1:10 ratio) for cleaning.
+Clean the generator cell when calcium buildup becomes visible, typically every 500 hours of operation or as needed based on inspection.
+Use a mild muriatic acid solution (10:1 water to acid ratio) for cleaning.

 Common Mistakes to Avoid